Law enforcement in Malaysia

-Law enforcement in Malaysia is performed by numerous law enforcement agencies and generally comes under the direct purview of the Royal Malaysia Police, the main government agency entrusted with the maintenance of law and order in the country.
-Like many federal nations, the nature of the Constitution of Malaysia mandates law and order as a subject of the state, therefore the bulk of the policing lies with the respective states and territories of Malaysia.
+Law enforcement in Malaysia is performed by numerous law enforcement agencies and primarily the responsibility of the Royal Malaysia Police.
+Although Malaysia is a federation, criminal matters and majority of law enforcement bodies are placed under the jurisdiction of federal government by the Malaysian Constitution.
+State or local governments often play limited roles in law enforcement, and its powers were restricted to matters such as land, forestry, and hawkers.
+Below are some of the law enforcement bodies and agencies of Malaysia.

 Police forces

 Royal Malaysia Police

-The Royal Malaysia Police is the main agency tasked with maintaining law and order in Malaysia.
-The force is a centralised organisation with responsibilities ranging from traffic control to intelligence gathering.
+The Royal Malaysia Police (RMP) is the main agency tasked with maintaining law and order in Malaysia.
+The force is a centralized organization with responsibilities ranging from traffic control to intelligence gathering.
 Its headquarters is located at Bukit Aman, Kuala Lumpur.
 The constitution, control, employment, recruitment, fund, discipline, duties and powers of the police force is specified and governed by the Police Act 1967.

-An occupied by the Ministry of Home Affairs, RMP have six departments involved in crime and terrorism prevention and two departments involved in the administration.
-All departments are led by the directors with the rank of Commissioner of Police (Army Equivalent rank of Three Stars General or Lieutenant-General).
+The Royal Malaysia Police is controlled by the Ministry of Home Affairs.
+RMP have six departments involved in crime and terrorism prevention, and two departments involved in administration.
+All departments are led by a director with the rank of Commissioner of Police (Equivalent to the rank of Three Stars General or Lieutenant-General in the Army).